Entrepreneurs are usually focused on driving new traffic to websites, content, and landing pages.

 One of the best parts of A/B testing is that it puts theory to the side and looks at what actually works with your traffic — no more shots in the dark.
 Now, you get to see the proof for yourself.

 Note: You’ll find A/B testing functionality in various marketing tools.
-From email list plugins and landing page builders to email marketing services.
+From email list plugins and landing page plugins to email marketing services.
 But do you need to use paid tools?
 Nope – If you want to A/B test pages on your website you can get started using Google Optimize – it’s FREE.

 Analyzing your A/B testing data